Managing infertility, IVF and your relationship

 Embarking on IVF entails numerous decisions – the decision to embark on infertility treatment, whether to tell family and friends about IVF, treatment options, whether to use an egg or sperm donor, the decision to take a break or stop treatment.
 For same sex-attracted couples some of the decisions involve who is going to be the biological parent, who will be the birth parent?
 These are all highly emotive and highly personal issues and decisions.
 The process of making these decisions can easily create tension and disagreements between partners, particularly if the decisions trigger resentment, inadequacy, shame or guilt.

-Impact on intimacy and your sexual relationship
+Impacts of IVF and infertility on intimacy and your sexual relationship

 There’s nothing fun and spontaneous about infertility, so it’s very easy for sex to become associated with loss and disappointment and take on negative connotations.